 Are you looking at your energy bills with concern and wondering if there is a way to cut costs?
 Many people today are looking to solar panels to provide them with an alternative energy source.
-Solar energy’s status as a renewable resource makes it doubly attractive in an age where climate change is rearing its ugly head and scientists are pointing their fingers at the greenhouse gases caused by using non-renewable forms of energy as one of the causes.
+Solar energy’s status as a renewable resource makes it particularly attractive in the age of climate change, by helping to cut down greenhouse gas emissions from non-renewable energy sources.

-Potential Savings: The cost savings you’ll realize from solar panels may be long-term savings, not something that will have an immediate impact.
+The cost savings you’ll realize from solar panels will be long-term savings, not something with an immediate impact.
 Your electricity bill will determine what your savings will be.
 To calculate potential savings, first look at your monthly electricity bill to determine what you pay per kilowatt hour (kWh).
 An average home uses about one kWh hourly, which adds up to approximately 740 hours monthly.
 Multiply the price per kWh by 740 and you can estimate your monthly electricity cost.
+Your monthly electricity bill will also show your kWh usage for that billing period.

 Comparing the costs of electricity monthly is only part of the equation, however.
 You’ll also need to take into account the installation cost of your solar energy system.

-Adding a solar power system to your roof can be expensive; you’re paying for rooftop preparation, the installation and the electrical system.
+Adding a solar power system to your roof can be expensive; you’re paying for the rooftop preparation, the installation, and the electrical system.
 A five kWh system might cost upwards of $18,000 to install.
-You can find an online solar marketplace such as Energy Sage to help you compare the price and installation costs for the systems that interest you and determine how long it will take the system to pay for itself.
+You can find an online solar marketplace such as Energy Sage to help you compare the price and installation costs for the systems that interest you.
+You can use this information to determine how long it will take the system to pay for itself.

-Home Resale Considerations: A U.S. study of eight states conducted by the Lawrence Berkley Laboratory concluded that homeowners were willing to pay about $15,000 more for a home with a solar system – and that’s in addition to your savings from using the system.
+A U.S. study of eight states conducted by the Lawrence Berkley Laboratory concluded that homeowners were willing to pay about $15,000 more for a home with a solar system—and that’s in addition to your savings from using the system.

 If you are thinking about a solar energy system for your home, buying it isn’t the only option.
 Consider these three ways of accessing solar energy.

-Lease: You can avoid a hefty price tag by leasing solar panels for your home.
+You can avoid a hefty price tag by leasing solar panels for your home.
 The leasing company will install them at no cost and maintain them, based on a long-term contract.
 You’ll save money on your monthly bill, but the leasing company owns the panels and will enjoy all applicable tax credits.
-However, there’s no downpayment or major investment involved.
+However, there’s no down payment or major investment involved.

-As Kermit the Frog famously said, “It isn’t easy being green.”
-But, if you do decide to take the solar route, you can enjoy knowing that you’re doing something positive for the planet, not just for your wallet.
+If you do decide to take the solar route, you can enjoy the knowledge that you’re doing something positive for the planet, not just for your wallet.
+For more information on how solar panels will affect your home insurance or to get a quote, contact Square One at 1.855.331.6933.